wlh18/react-4/README.md

 Interacting with an API using all four of these methods are a way that we can follow a concept called `CRUD`.

 ## CRUD

+CRUD is the model that is followed to setup the basic functionalities for an API.

+CRUD is short for `Create`, `Read`, `Update`, and `Delete`.
+These are the four basic functionalities that will make an API "complete".

+The `REST` methods and The `CRUD` operations correlate with each other like so:

+* Post - Create

+* Get - Read

+* Put - Update

+* Delete - Delete